ShadowPic/PublicTestProjects/jmeter/docker/readme.md

 7. At this point if everything has completed successfully you *should* have a working test rig.
 Next let's make sure.
 8. When executing performance tests you will ALWAYS be using the [jmeter_cluster_create.ps1](jmeter_cluster_create.ps1) followed by the [run_test.ps1](run_test.ps1) scripts.
     - jmeter_cluster_create.ps1 creates a number of assets that *could* be used by your test script.
 The first time it executes it will take a long time because it always creates resources.
 If resources already exist, like the influxdb, you will get a warning but the script will continue.
 This is an expected behavior.
+      - The "Number of Threads" in Jmeter doesn't represent the overall number of threads (or virtual users) for the test.
+It only represents the number of threads per slave.
+E.g. If I put 100 Number of threads in JMeter.
+I set ScaleSlaves = 3.
+It means the total number of virtual users in my test overall is 300.
     - the run_test.ps1 script uploads your jmx test script, executes the test and returns a report.
 9. If everything has gone awesome you are ready to go break my demo site at https://drpartsunlimited.azurewebsites.net/